5jayarama/WebCrawler/README.md

 Runtime(used to be faster before getting bogged down)- Runtime was absolutely abmyssal though.
 To improve the runtime, I tried printing each time it looked for a url and each time it found it.
 It used to be like 5 to 15 times, so I tried some different methods like removing the url after use, but it barely helped.
 So I just used random, which made the url finding more efficient.
-In addition I implemented multithreading, but due to server issues it did not make the program run faster.
 It will run in 30 minutes if there aren't too many other ppl running at the same time.

 Testing:
 Testing was rather difficult.
 For both logging in and crawling, I shoved a large number of prints in order to debug any problems, and I later deleted or commented them out.
 For login I would print out entire htmls and repsonses to ensure that every step was done correctly.
 For the crawl I mainly had trouble with traversing past the first one or two links.
 I created a parser class tag and parse type for flag to ensure that it would be collected properly, since my runtime was rather bad, and finding flags took a long time.